Thor Broadcast Logo

 GPS reference timing signals are widely used to synchronize cellular base stations.

-GPS systems typically consist of an active rooftop antenna, a GPS receiver and a length of coaxial cable to connect them.
+GPS systems typically consist of an active rooftop antenna, a GPS receiver, and a length of coaxial cable to connect them.
 Common challenges arise when the distance between the rooftop antenna and the cellular base station equipment (usually in the basement) is greater than 300 ft.
-Coaxial cable runs over 300 ft are not practical for most GPS receiver systems, so a fiber optic link is required at such distances, and Thor Fiber optic links are some of the most trusted, cost-effective links in the industry.
+Coaxial cable runs over 300 ft are not practical for most GPS receiver systems, so a fiber optic link is required at such distances, and Thor fiber optic links are some of the most trusted and cost-effective links in the industry.

 Features